zappee/portfolio-analyzer/README.md

   -l, --data-provider-file   Path to the data provider dictionary *.properties file that is used to downloadthe market prices.
   -e, --has-report-title     The report file contains title.
   -a, --has-table-header     The table has a header in the report.
   -p, --portfolio            Portfolio name filter.
+The "*" symbol can be use to select the all portfolios.
   -c, --symbol               Product filter, that is a comma separated list with symbols, e.g. "BTC-EUR, AMZN".
   -d, --in-date-pattern      Pattern for parsing date and time.
 Default: "yyyy-MM-dd HH:mm:ss" -z, --in-timezone          The timezone of the dates, e.g. "GMT+2", "Europe/Budapest" Default: the system default time-zone -f, --in-from              Filter on trade date, after a specified date.
 Pattern: "yyyy-MM-dd HH:mm:ss" -t, --in-to                Filter on trade date, before a specified date.
 Pattern: "yyyy-MM-dd HH:mm:ss" -m, --missing-columns      Comma separated list to set the missing columns in the report.
-Use with the '-columns-to-hide'
+Use with the '-columns-to-hide' option.
-                               option.

 Output:
   -B, --base-currency        The currency of the portfolio report, e.g. "EUR", etc. Default: "EUR" -O, --portfolio-summary    Write the portfolio summary to a file (i.e. "'tmp/'yyyy-MM-dd'_portfolio-summary.md'").
-Accepted
-                               extensions: .txt, .md and .csv -S, --portfolio-report     Write the portfolio report to a CSV file , i.e. "'tmp/'yyyy-MM-dd'_portfolio-report.csv'".
-Accepted
+Accepted extensions: .txt, .md and .csv
+  -S, --portfolio-report     Write the portfolio report to a CSV file , i.e. "'tmp/'yyyy-MM-dd'_portfolio-report.csv'".
+Accepted extensions: .csv
-                               extensions: .csv
   -M, --file-mode            How to write the report to the file.
-Default: STOP_IF_EXIST Candidates: OVERWRITE, APPEND,
+Default: STOP_IF_EXIST Candidates: OVERWRITE, APPEND, STOP_IF_EXIST
-                               STOP_IF_EXIST
   -U, --multiplicity         Controls the number of records in the output file.
-Candidates: ONE_MINUTE, FIVE_MINUTES,
+Candidates: ONE_MINUTE, FIVE_MINUTES, FIFTEEN_MINUTES, THIRTY_MINUTES,
-                               FIFTEEN_MINUTES, THIRTY_MINUTES, ONE_HOUR, FOUR_HOURS, ONE_DAY, MANY.
+                               ONE_HOUR, FOUR_HOURS, ONE_DAY, MANY.
 Default: ONE_HOUR.
   -J, --show-transactions    Show the relevant transactions.
   -R, --replace              Replace the portfolio name.
 Format: "from:to, from:to", e.g. "default:coinbase".
   -E, --hide-report-title    Hide the report title.